Indonesia's COVID-19 situation nears 'catastrophe' - Red Cross | Health

 Indonesia's COVID-19 situation nears 'catastrophe' - Red Cross

-Hospitals in several designated "red zone" areas have reported overcapacity, including the capital Jakarta, with its isolation beds 93% occupied as of Sunday.
+Indonesia's health minister is leading a push for stricter controls, sources familiar with government discussions have told Reuters.
 "Hospitals are full because of the case surge caused by mobility and loosening health protocol adherence, worsened also by the Delta variant," said senior health ministry official Siti Nadia Tarmizi, when asked about the IFRC's assessment.

 - Country: